cpaul-mech/startup/notes.md

 ### Database Services

 Aws has a super popular database service, but we're going to use the Mungo database, there was a lot of instructions on the thing, but the simon-db has a great example of stuff to do to access and create databases.
 Also I'm pretty sure that the database will be created if it doesn't exist yet.

+### Testing with Playwright

+Testing is interesting, from what I understand it's kinda like the automated java testing I did for my chess project, only it is designed to test use cases with the web browser.